vercel/next.js/docs/migrating/from-gatsby.md

 ## Serving Files

-The `public` folder holds static assets in Next, instead of containing the compiled output.
-Update your `.gitignore` file to ensure `public` is tracked with source control and delete your existing Gatsby output.
-You can now move files from Gatsby's `static` folder to `public`.
+The `public/` folder holds static assets in Next.js, instead of containing the compiled output.
+Update your `.gitignore` file to ensure `public/` is tracked in source control and delete your existing Gatsby output.
+You can now move files from Gatsby's `static/` folder to `public/`.

 ## Creating Routes